PCA’s 50th Anniversary Timeline

 1999 Stoplight was installed @ Buck Springs Rd & Hwy 260. <> Complaints listed clearly & addressed timely.

-1999 Proposal to re-write Rules & Regulations and agreed to begin working on them in the fall.
+1999 Proposal to re-write Rules & Policies and agreed to begin working on them in the fall.

 1999 April total snowfall of 30″. <> Buck Springs Rd was paved. <> Fire escape route completed off East Lane and Country Club Rd.
 It turns into Forest Road-9500, once you drive over the cattle guard into Apache County.